 - Folate (Vitamin B9)

 Lutein is an antioxidant that many of us know for its eye health benefits.
 But it’s just as good for your brain.
-It helps your brain fight oxidative stress which is linked to aging.
+Lutein fights oxidative stress which is linked to aging.

 Folate, on the other hand, reduces your homocysteine levels.
 Homocysteine is a byproduct of eating meat.
-It isn’t usually bad for us, but too much of it can create plaque in your blood vessels – including those in the brain.
+Too much homocysteine can irritate your blood vessels – potentially impairing blood flow to the brain.

 Here’s the thing: it wasn’t long ago that people thought our brains only change and grow during childhood.
 But recent discoveries showed that our brains stay ‘plastic’ even into old age.
-When you learn something new, new neurons are created, and so are new brain cell connections.
+When you learn something new, neurons are born, and so are new brain cell connections.

 Brain-Derived Neurotrophic Factor (BDNF) is one of the reasons why this happens.
 BDNF increases the growth of new neurons in your brain.